Sammy Bearkat: History

 In the late 1940s, then SHSU President Harmon Lowman attempted to change the Sam Houston mascot from Bearkats to "Ravens" (after General Sam Houston's Cherokee nickname).
 Mrs. Vernon Schuder reported that the alumni were polled and she voted for the raven, but that "all those old Bearkats beat us out!"

 Three real kinkajous graced the SHSU campus in their role of a live mascot at various times during the 1960s and 1970s.

-On December 14, 1959 Sammy began appearing at sporting events and other university functions.
+On December 14, 1959, Sammy began appearing at sporting events and other university functions.

-The current Sammy Bearkat look and suit was unveiled on January 30, 1997 at half time of the Sam Houston State versus Stephen F. Austin basketball game.

 Although many of the former student mascots remain unknown, some of them include: